ptcfield-share-blocks/PTCSC.Documentation/README.md

 # PTCSC.Documentation
-This standard building block is an example of how to store and display documentation (files/pictures/documents/links) related to a Thing or ThingTemplate in the Thingworx
+This standard building block is an example of how to store and display documentation (files/pictures/documents/links) related to a Thing or ThingTemplate in Thingworx

 # Disclaimer
 By downloading this software, the user acknowledges that it is unsupported, not reviewed for security purposes, and that the user assumes all risk for running it.